railsfactory-dhanesh/libvirtinator/README.md

 libvirtinator
 ============

-* this is an incomplete work in progress
+* this is a work in progress

 *Opinionatedly Deploy libvirt VM instances.*